prayagchoraria/ai-support-bot/DESIGN_DOCUMENT.md

 6. OpenAI processes the query and generates a response.
 7. Response is streamed back through the API Route to the Frontend.
 8. Frontend updates the UI in real-time with the streamed response.
+9. User provides feedback on the response, which is sent to the Evaluation Service for processing.

 ![Sequence diagram](./resources/sequence.png "Sequence diagram for the request and response")